musicalculinarists/beautiful-jekyll/_posts/2019-09-08-norman-fucking-rockwell.md

 ![Kanye Omari West.](https://static01.nyt.com/images/2010/11/21/arts/KAYNE/KAYNE-popup.jpg)

+{: .box-note}
+Kanye's the GOAT, but yes.

 ### Bartender
-Eh.
 It’s like, fine.
 Not sure what a “bart tender” is though, and she sang those two (2) words for the last minute of the song.

+{: .box-warning}
+Eh.

 ### Happiness is a butterfly
 This is actually a good song but *holy shit* we’ve been reviewing for so long.
 Take our word for it that it’s a banger, please.
 Also don’t date serial killers, Lana.

+{: .box-note}
+Sure.

 ### hope is a dangerous thing for a woman like me to have - but i have it
 This is stripped down, only Lana singing over a soft, muted keyboard.
 It’s also emotionally vulnerable and the songwriting is raw and poetic and all that good shit: